 Best paid alternative to Google Sites

-This is our choice for the best all-round website builder, catering for every type of website.
-Wix has hundreds of templates to choose from, a flexible editor, fairly-priced plans, analytics, ecommerce features, and its drag-and-drop interface can be used by anyone, regardless of technical knowledge.
+Wix is our choice for the best all-round website builder, catering for every type of website.
+It has hundreds of templates to choose from, a flexible editor, fairly-priced plans, analytics, ecommerce features, and its drag-and-drop interface can be used by anyone, regardless of technical knowledge.

 How to use Google Sites: Preparation

 Before starting with Google Sites, you should recognize its pros and cons.
 First, it’s free to use.
 Second, it’s easy to build a complete website in no time.
 Third, Google Sites integrates well with the rest of the Google app family, so if you use other Google tools, such as Google Drive and Google Maps, you can easily use your existing content on your Google Sites website.